Tsuzuki's latest nightmare about Muraki sparks worry about Anna into the Shinigami.

 “Are you sure nothing’s wrong?” she asked.

 “It’s just that something’s off in your tone,” she replied.
-Tsuzuki went quiet for a long moment.
+Tsuzuki went quiet in discomfort.

 “Am I that obvious?” he asked.

-“We’ll talk when I get there today, alright?”
-Tsuzuki nodded at her words.
+“We’ll talk when I get there today, alright?” his girlfriend asked calmly.

 “Love you,” Anna replied.

 “Love you too,” Tsuzuki said back.
-They both hung up.
-Tsuzuki relaxed some.
-Anna was fine.
-For now, anyway.
-He knew Muraki too well.
-The doctor could and would slaughter a whole city just to possess the Shinigami.
-Tsuzuki shut his eyes in dread.
-If Anna and Muraki crossed paths…
+Tsuzuki relaxed after they hung up together.
+Anna was fine, for now anyway.
+He knew Muraki too well; the doctor would slaughter a whole city just to possess the shinigami.
+Tsuzuki shut his eyes in dread. /If Anna and Muraki crossed paths…/, he thought.